 Fertility regulation in nursing women: VII.
-Progesterone plasma levels and contraceptive efficacy of a progesterone-releasing vaginal ring
+Progesterone plasma levels and contraceptive efficacy of a progesterone-releasing vaginal ring (HTML)

 Diaz,Soledad; Jackanicz,Theodore M.; Herreros,C.; Juez,G.; Peralta,O.; Miranda,Patricia; Casado,M.E.; Schiappacasse,Veronica; Salvatierra,Ana Maria; Brandeis,A.; Croxatto,Horacio B.